MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Invoke-MgDismissRiskyUser.md

 ## SYNOPSIS
 Dismiss the risk of one or more riskyUser objects.
 This action sets the targeted user's risk level to none.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaDismissRiskyUser](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Invoke-MgBetaDismissRiskyUser?view=graph-powershell-beta)

 ## SYNTAX